-- Forecast increase in staff costs of 4.7% (£383k) - Forecast increase in admin/running costs of 3.3% (£110k) - No increase in capital expenditure (unless funded from programme or additional capital budget) - A reduction in Committed programme expenditure of £1.9m (£7.4m to £5.5m) - Income assumed to remain flat, though any review of charging, service requirement and Brexit may have significant impact on income levels. - Increases in income could be possible through full-cost recovery or charging for the delivery of other official controls - Most likely budgetary scenario for FSS is a flat-lined budget of £15.3m with additional budget of £0.3m transferred to FSS for the delivery of feed official controls - Greatest flexibility is in the programme budget, where expenditure may be redirected or scaled back, but this impacts on ability to deliver strategic objectives/priorities and would need to be carefully considered against that backdrop (and may also require changes in relevant staffing arrangements) - FSS does not yet have an understanding of the potential impact on regulatory costs following an EU exit.
+- Forecast increase in staff costs of 5.1% (£422k) assuming current staffing levels are maintained. - Forecast decrease in admin/running costs of 4.1% (£154k) - No increase in capital expenditure (unless funded from programme or additional capital budget) - A reduction in Committed programme expenditure of £1.2m (£7m to £5.8m) - Income assumed to remain relatively steady, though any review of charging, service requirement and Brexit may have significant impact on income levels. - Increases in income could be possible through full-cost recovery or charging for the delivery of other official controls - Most likely budgetary scenario for FSS is a flat-lined budget of £15.3m with additional budget of £0.3m transferred to FSS for the delivery of feed official controls - Greatest flexibility is in the programme budget, where expenditure may be redirected or scaled back, but this impacts on ability to deliver strategic objectives/priorities and would need to be carefully considered against that backdrop (and may also require changes in relevant staffing arrangements) - FSS does not yet have a full understanding of the potential impact on regulatory and other costs following an EU exit and work is underway to quantify the scale of any post-Brexit consequential funding requirements.
+It is anticipated this will have a significant impact on our ability to continue to deliver our statutory functions and strategy.